zacharytay1994/LearnJapanese/README.md

 Can't find anyone who loves anime as much as you do?

 # What is it about
-Test based system which tests you on your Japanese language proficiency.
+Made it to study for my Japanese test.
+A selection of tests to test you on your Japanese language proficiency.
+Have fun!

-# Tests Available
+# Tests Available for now
 1. Hiragana (Easy)

 2. Hiragana (Medium)